U Don't Know Me (Like U Used To)

-"U Don't Know Me (Like U Used To)" is a song by American recording artist Brandy Norwood.
-It was written by Isaac Phillips, Paris Davis, Sean Bryant, Rodney "Darkchild" Jerkins, and Norwood for her second studio album Never Say Never (1998).
-Production was handled by Jerkins, with additional production from Norwood.
+"U Don't Know Me (Like U Used To)" is a song by American recording artist Brandy.
+It was written by Isaac Phillips, Paris Davis, Sean Bryant, Rodney "Darkchild" Jerkins, and Brandy for her second studio album, Never Say Never (1998).
+Production was handled by Jerkins, with additional production from Brandy.

 The song was released as the album's fifth single from Never Say Never in September 1999.
-The track peaked at number 79 on the US Billboard Hot 100 and number 25 on the Hot R&B/Hip-Hop Songs, also reaching the top 20 of the UK Dance and UK R&B charts.
+The track peaked at number 79 on the US Billboard Hot 100 and number 25 on the Hot R&B Singles & Tracks chart, also reaching the top 20 of the UK Dance Singles and UK R&B Singles charts.
 A remix version of the track featuring female rappers Shaunta and Da Brat was accompanied by a remix EP entitled U Don't Know Me...
 Like U Used to – The Remix EP and a second music video, directed by Martin Weisz, featuring alternative visuals.

 Critical reception

 Billboard editor Chuck Taylor called "U Don't Know Me (Like U Used To)" a "summery, you-can-sing-along-with-the-hook record."
-He compared the favorably to Norwood's debut single "I Wanna Be Down," citing it "hypnotic," and found that her "rougher-than-usual vocals styles at times even sound like Mary J. Blige."
+He compared it favorably to Brandy's debut single "I Wanna Be Down," calling it "hypnotic," and found that her "rougher-than-usual vocals styles at times even sound like Mary J. Blige."
 Da’Shan Smith from Revolt declared the song one of Never Say Nevers "outstanding cuts" and found that it recalls "the '94 days of Brandy, but elevated it for the '98 present and subsequent future."

 Music video

 A music video for "U Don't Know Me (Like U Used To)" was filmed by German director Martin Weisz.
 A Matrix-themed clip, it begins with people walking in front of a building and later on a sidewalk.
-They pause periodically and speed up as Norwood sings.
-Weisz also directed a video for the remix version of the song, featuring Norwood, Shaunta, and Da Brat singing as people walk by on a pedestrian walk.
+They pause periodically and speed up as Brandy sings.
+Weisz also directed a video for the remix version of the song, featuring Brandy, Shaunta, and Da Brat singing as people walk by on a pedestrian walk.